 - The same user interface, regardless of device or location, simplifies the user’s experience and usage

-- Direct print queues to users, utilising location-aware printing
+- Direct print queues to users, utilizing location-aware printing

 - Users automatically see their printers, wherever they are

-- Users can print to any device – don’t even think about it
+- Users can print to and from any device or location

 - User self-service for card enrolment, pin codes, and favourite printer settings